 Year 1 Highlights: These were our favorite experiences from our first year roaming around the world.

 Segment 3: Southern South America

-So our visit back to the States would be a short one because we’d soon set sail yet again!
-This time we went through the Panama Canal to explore the very southern reaches of South America, which began our second year of this zig-zagging trip around the world.
+That last cruise positioned us to explore the very southern reaches of South America, which began our second year of this zig-zagging trip around the world.
 We started in Chile and crossed back and forth into Argentina making our way to the southern tip of this continent, AKA the end of the world!
 Making our way through the Andes of Patagonia really satiated our craving for adventure.

 Segment 4: New Zealand & Australia